gopi487krishna/FITS_primary_header/README.md

 **Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

 **parseOnMappedFile(file)** : This is one of the most efficient methods of parsing a FITS file as it uses the boost::iostreams::mapped_file_source class for reading the data from the file.
+The internal logic is same as compared to

+**Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

-The internal logic is same as compared to **parseOnStringBuffer()** as the file can be accessed like raw_memory for accessing data.
+**parseOnStringBuffer()** as the file can be accessed like raw_memory for accessing data.

+**Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

-**parseCard()** : parseCard takes a raw_card of 80 bytes as its agrument and splits the card into keyword and value ( The keyword and values are parsed using the functions present in
+**parseCard()** : parseCard takes a raw_card of 80 bytes as its agrument and splits the card into keyword and value ( The keyword and values are parsed using the functions present in parsing_policy )